oracle/terraform-provider-oci/website/docs/r/core_subnet.html.markdown

 	For important details about IPv6 addressing in a VCN, see [IPv6 Addresses](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/ipv6.htm).

 	Example: `2001:0db8:0123:1111::/64`
+* `ipv6cidr_blocks` - (Optional) (Updatable) The list of all IPv6 CIDR blocks (Oracle allocated IPv6 GUA, ULA or private IPv6 CIDR blocks, BYOIPv6 CIDR blocks) for the subnet that meets the following criteria:
+	* The CIDR blocks must be valid.
+	* Multiple CIDR blocks must not overlap each other or the on-premises network CIDR block.
+	* The number of CIDR blocks must not exceed the limit of IPv6 CIDR blocks allowed to a subnet.
 * `prohibit_internet_ingress` - (Optional) Whether to disallow ingress internet traffic to VNICs within this subnet.
 Defaults to false.

 	For IPv6, if `prohibitInternetIngress` is set to `true`, internet access is not allowed for any IPv6s assigned to VNICs in the subnet.
 Otherwise, ingress internet traffic is allowed by default.